PlaidCloud/website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/volume-attachment-v1.md

 - **spec** (<a href="{{< ref "../config-and-storage-resources/volume-attachment-v1#VolumeAttachmentSpec" >}}">VolumeAttachmentSpec</a>), required

   Specification of the desired attach/detach volume behavior.
-Populated by the Kubernetes system.
+Populated by the PlaidCloud system.

 - **status** (<a href="{{< ref "../config-and-storage-resources/volume-attachment-v1#VolumeAttachmentStatus" >}}">VolumeAttachmentStatus</a>)